10-Q 1 dibs-20230331.htm 10-Q dibs-20230331

 Gross Merchandise Value

 We define GMV as the total dollar value from items sold by our sellers through 1stDibs in a given month, minus cancellations within that month, and excluding shipping and sales taxes.
 GMV includes all sales reported to us by our sellers, whether transacted through the 1stDibs online marketplace or reported as an offline sale.
 We view GMV as a measure of the total economic activity generated by our online marketplace and as an indicator of the scale, growth, and health of our online marketplace.
-Our historical growth rates for GMV may not be indicative of future growth rates in GMV.
+Our historical performance for GMV may not be indicative of future performance in GMV.

 Number of Orders

 We define Number of Orders as the total number of orders placed or reported through the 1stDibs online marketplace in a given month, minus cancellations within that month.
-Our historical growth rates for Number of Orders may not be indicative of future growth rates in Number of Orders.
+Our historical performance for Number of Orders may not be indicative of future performance in Number of Orders.

 Active Buyers